pip-services/pip-services-docs/content/en/golang/kafka/queues/kafka_message_queue.md

 #### Peek
 Peeks a single incoming message from the queue without removing it.
-If there are no messages available in the queue, it returns null.
+If there are no messages available in the queue, it returns nil.

 > (c [*KafkaMessageQueue]()) Peek(correlationId string) ([*MessageEnvelope](../../../messaging/queues/message_envelope), error)